Finding book reviews is *not* easy.

 Reviews Come in Many Types

-The earliest reviews will be the briefest and will be in publishing trade magazines like: Publishers Weekly, Booklist, Library Journal, Choice.
+The earliest reviews will be the briefest, often only a paragraph, and will be in publishing and library trade magazines like: Publishers Weekly, Booklist, Library Journal, Choice.

 Last, but not least, are the scholarly reviews in specialized monthly and quarterly journals, like Journal of American History, Contemporary Psychology, Science, Journal of Popular Culture, American Literature, Signs.

 Scholarly books are reviewed in scholarly journals.
-There are even scholarly journals dedicated to just reviewing the literature of the field.
+There are even scholarly journals dedicated to just reviewing the literature of that particular field.